yipho97/cs50_finalProject/README.md

 #### **`search.html`**
 - Form to receive query from user and display nutritional value in list.

+#### **`bookings.html`**
+- Testing booking system implementation
+- Courses available Form for selecting various courses for booking.
+Courses are entered into db and course info are pulled from /bookings endpoint
+- My bookings list displays queried courses registered from db, Cancel booking button removes entry from courses_log table in db
+- Classmates list displays queried users registered for various courses from db

 #### **`helpers.py`**
 Login required logic to check if user's session key is found, if not redirect to    "/login" route to log in.